 Press the Windows Key on your keyboard or the Windows Button on your Taskbar to open the Start Menu.

 Find the Microsoft Edge app within your list of installed apps.
 Chances are that it’s pinned to the Start Menu like in our example.
-If you’ve gone and customized your Start Menu already you might have unpinned it.
-If that’s the case, tap or click on All App and select Microsoft Edge from the list of apps and programs you have installed on your machine.
+You can also tap or click on All Apps and select Microsoft Edge from the list of apps and programs you have installed on your machine.

-Users of Windows 10 tablets and 2-in-1s should note that their Start Screen might look a bit different from what’s shown here.
-Tablet Mode might be enabled on those machines.
-Tap or click on the Menu button in the top-left of your display then select All Apps at the bottom of your display to find Microsoft Edge if it isn’t pinned to your Start experience.
+Users of Windows 10 tablets and 2-in-1s should note that their Start Screen might look a bit different from what’s shown above.
+They should tap or click on the Menu button in the top-left of their display then select All Apps.
+Microsoft Edge should be on the list.

 From this menu you can decide what saved content you’d like to get rid of.
 By default, Browser History, Cookies and saved website data and cached files are selected.
 If you just want to delete your browser history but keep your logins and other history, make sure only Browsing History is selected.